 IPBES to comprehensively map ecosystems recognizing rangelands as a distinct category and the role of livestock in maintaining natural landscapes.

+Effective integration of pastoralist itineraries and infrastructures in the sustainable development strategies of the regions hosting this activity, enhancing the synergies with local economy and other productions such as crops, orchards, timber plantations, silvopastoral systems, etc…

+Celebrating pastoralism and programming exchange, educational and leisure events to boost the social links and trade-offs between mobile pastoralists and local communities

 Why does this solution align to the definition and criteria for a ‘game changing solution’ developed by the Summit?

 This solution recognises, supports and improves the logic of ‘valuing variability’: achieving relative but ecologically sustainable stability in outputs by matching variability in inputs with variability in processes.
 This is a major change from the approach of current conventional agronomic practices, because it avoids the high inputs, high fossil-fuel burden and large environmental impacts necessary to mitigate natural variability in industrialised production systems.
 When adopted, this approach will have far-reaching consequences, starting from a fundamental readjustment of parameters, indicators, scales of observations and procedures in the collection of public data on food systems (all of which have been developed with the assumption that a separation of agriculture from the natural environment is both desirable and possible).